MayaAmelieSeale/MBES_Code/README.md

 This document uses two examples, one comparing 'middle' vs 'low' income participant subsets, and another comparing 'yes' vs 'no' response subsets on a question from the Childhood SES questionaire also administered during the MBES study.
 This question asks if participants remember moving due to financial hardship before the age of 16.

 #### Computing and analysing geodesic and binary path length
 In this section, a new dataframe is created that stores metrics about each participant.
-This dataframe is refered here as 'dis', and is intended to store key metrics for each participant for quick data analysis.
+This dataframe is refered here as **dis**, and is intended to store key metrics for each participant for quick data analysis.

-**geographicdistance(df)((: this function does three things.
-First, it calculates the total distance traveled by each participant by adding up the geodesic distance between each succesive school attended.
+**geographicdistance(df)**: this function does three things.
+First, it calculates the total distance traveled by each participant by adding up the geodesic distance between each succesive residence.
 Second, it calculates the total number of moves.
 Third, it stores these values in a new dataframe and returns this dataframe.
+This dataframe is called **dis** and is used an input in the following functions.

 **subsetdis( dis, filepath)**: This function takes the dis dataframe amd a filepath to a redcap report returning a target subset of study ID's.
 This function returns a subset of dis with only the values from the redcap report.